ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 # Learn Ballerina

-Ballerina is a simple programming language whose syntax and runtime address the hard problems of integration and is designed to be integration simple.
-Based around the interactions of sequence diagrams, Ballerina has built-in support for common integration patterns and connectors, including distributed transactions, compensation, and circuit breakers.
+Ballerina is a simple programming language whose syntax and platform address the hard problems of integration.
+Ballerina is a general purpose, concurrent, transactional, statically and strongly typed programming language with both textual and graphical syntaxes.
+Its specialization is integration - it brings fundamental concepts, ideas and tools of distributed system integration into the language and offers a type safe, concurrent environment to implement such applications.
+These include distributed transactions, reliable messaging, stream processing, workflows and container management platforms.

 ## Installation

 ### Getting Started

-The [Getting Started](/learn/getting-started/) section includes instructions on how to download Ballerina and install the tools that come along with it.
-This also includes system requirements and instructions on how to uninstall Ballerina.
+[Getting Started](/learn/getting-started/) includes instructions on how to download Ballerina and install its tools.
+It also includes system requirements and uninstall instructions.

 ## Learning Ballerina

 ### Quick Tour

-The [Quick Tour](/learn/quick-tour/) gives you instructions on how to start Ballerina, run a simple code, and get a response within seconds.
-It also introduces the means to quickly get started and take Ballerina for its first spin.
+The [Quick Tour](/learn/quick-tour/) is the fastest way to try Ballerina.
+Take this dancer for a twirl and a spin!

 ### Ballerina by Example

-[Ballerina by Example](/learn/by-example/) teaches you the language incrementally with commented examples that cover every nuance of our syntax.
+[Ballerina by Example](/learn/by-example/) teaches you the Ballerina language incrementally with commented examples that cover every nuance of the syntax.

 ### Ballerina by Guide